exratione/thywill/doc/serverSetup.md

     service varnish restart
     service nginx restart

-And also restart the example Thywill applications you are looking over.
+And also restart the example Thywill applications you have set up as services.